jonescompneurolab/hnn-tutorials/optimization/optimization.md

 <a href="https://raw.githubusercontent.com/jonescompneurolab/hnn-tutorials/master/optimization/images/image06.png">
 <img src="https://raw.githubusercontent.com/jonescompneurolab/hnn-tutorials/master/optimization/images/image06.png" alt="image06" width=80%/>
 </a>
-<p>The first round of automated parameter optimization reduces the RMSE from 30.43 to 17.65 between the average of 3 simulations and the suprathreshold experimental data.
+<p>The first round of automated parameter optimization reduces the RMSE from 30.43 to 14.16.
+RMSE is calculated as the difference between the average of 3 trials and suprathreshold experimental data.
 </p>
 </div>